Ecommerce software development company

 Product catalogue complexity forcing custom development work every time a new attribute or variant type is added

 SaaS ecommerce platforms define a fixed catalogue structure with a standard set of product attributes and variant types.
-When the product range includes items with attributes that don't fit the standard structure -- configurable dimensions, interdependent options, custom engraving fields, or industry-specific classification data -- every new product type requires developer involvement to work around the platform's data model.
-A custom catalogue built around the actual product range removes that constraint and gives merchandising teams the flexibility to add new product types without developer effort.
+When the product range includes items with attributes that don't fit the standard structure (configurable dimensions, interdependent options, custom engraving fields, or industry-specific classification data), every new product type requires developer involvement to work around the platform's data model.
+Every workaround adds fragility and slows down the merchandising team.
+A custom catalogue built around the actual product range removes that constraint, so product teams can add new types without waiting on developers.
+"I was pleased with RaftLabs team quality, consistency and execution.", Dr. J. Ayo Akinyele, President, Co-Founder, Yeletech Security & Bolt

 2. 02

 Standard checkout flows are designed for a single buyer purchasing a standard product with a standard delivery address and a standard payment method.
-When the actual customers are B2B buyers on account terms, subscription customers managing recurring orders, or buyers configuring complex products with multiple options, the standard checkout creates friction at the point of purchase.
-A checkout built for the actual buyer type and order model reduces abandonment and removes the step where the platform's assumptions about the customer don't match reality.
+When your actual customers are B2B buyers on account terms, subscription customers managing recurring orders, or buyers configuring complex products with multiple options, the standard checkout creates friction at the point of purchase.
+According to the Baymard Institute (2024), the average online shopping cart abandonment rate is 70.19% across 49 independent studies, meaning roughly 7 in 10 shoppers who add to cart never complete the purchase.
+Every extra step or mismatched assumption is a lost order.
+A checkout built for the actual buyer type and order model cuts abandonment at precisely the point where standard platforms let revenue slip through.

 3. 03